hhvu0102/unix_basic/README.md

 - The `*` character matches against any character.
 - For example, the following command list all the files in our current directory that contain "md" at the end of the file names:
     `ls *md`
+- If there is no file with the name pattern `*md` in the directory, it will throw an error `ls: cannot access *md: No such file or directory`.

 #### Short question time!
 1. Do this command: `ls ~/unix_basic/lecture/hearingData/*4*2*`.
 What do you observe from the patterns of the file names?